Lycée International de Saint-Germain-en-Laye: 1989–present

 Scherer’s successor, Jean-Pierre Maillard, had a different challenge: modernising the infrastructure of a school, which had been expanding again over more than twenty years.
 Replacing pre-fabricated buildings with more lasting structures was now a priority.

 Thanks to state funding, the result was a new campus, including a fine new primary building.
 Under Maillard, other projects advanced too: the development of the network of partner schools, the drafting of a "projet d’établissement", the creation of the Japanese section in 1993; the embracing of the Option Internationale du Baccalauréat as the final exam for senior Lycée students, and the renovation of the chateau.

 In 1997, Maillard handed the baton on to Patrick Charpeil, who focused attention on the administrative complexities of the school, clarifying the legal basis of the Lycée and its component parts.
 Charpeil continued to oversee the restoration of the chateau and successfully liaised and lobbied with the supervising educational authorities to advance important projects concerning security, major improvements and maintenance.

 Yves Lemaire took over the helm in September 2001 until September 2012.
 The challenges were as stimulating as ever: the final stages of renovation and the future use of the chateau; the pressure for increasing the number of classes at Lycée level; nationwide administration of the OIB; the creation of the Polish section at Collège and Lycée level (in 2002/3) and the consolidation of the legal status of the school via a new decree.

 His successor, Joel Bianco officially took office as the new proviseur in September 2012.
 He directed the lycée from 2012 to 2016, integrating the Chinese Section.
 Isabelle Negral was proviseur from 2016 to 2019.
 She oversaw a major renovation, which included the creation of new secondary buildings, a new preschool building, and a gymnasium, as well as the renovation of the Agora, which will host the CDI, the Maison des Lycéens, meeting rooms, and a center for the arts.
 France Bessis became proviseur of the school in 2019.
+Philippe Bonneville became proviseur in 2023.